stephenhillier/apitest/README.md

       status: 200
       values:
         comment: This is my comment! # the JSON response `comment` field must match this value
+        date_posted:
+          exists: true # assertion rules can be used instead of a simple string value
+        num_replies:
+          gt: 0 # assert that num_replies is greater than 0
 ```

 #### Test spec properties